- Home

 Design Review Board: The Bloomfield Design Review Board (BDRB) will receive and respond to referrals from the Town Plan and Zoning Commission.
 The BDRD may also receive and respond to referrals from the Town Council and Administration for any public or private building projects located in the Town Center, or elsewhere, deemed to benefit from review.

 Library Building Committee: The Building Committee is charged with seeking a new facility for Prosser Public Library, either by renovating and expanding the current building or another alternative.
-The overriding objective of the project is to effectively, economically and responsibly maximize library space, to provide the most benefit, from a library services perspective, to the community of Bloomfield.
+The overriding objective of the project is to effectively, economically, and responsibly maximize library space, to provide the most benefit, from a library services perspective, to the community of Bloomfield.

-Rockwell Park Study Design Planning Team: The Rockwell Park Study Design Planning Team will advise and support the scope and budget of the project in order to provide an efficient and effective Regional community sports park/complex capable of addressing the needs of the community.
+Rockwell Park Study Design Planning Team: The Rockwell Park Study Design Planning Team will advise and support the scope and budget of the project to provide an efficient and effective Regional community sports park/complex capable of addressing the needs of the community.

-Trails Committee: The members of the Trails Committee shall serve as the voice of the community and work to capture recommendations for improvement and/or maintenance to be shared with the Town Council and/or the liaison to the committee, the Town Manager and/or their designee
+Trails Committee: The members of the Trails Committee shall serve as the voice of the community and work to capture recommendations for improvement and/or maintenance to be shared with the Town Council and/or the liaison to the committee, the Town Manager, and/or their designee

 Appointed by Town Council